 17 Demographic changes, including population growth and age structure, affect potential growth.
 According to the production function approach or growth accounting, slower (or negative) population growth and population aging negatively affect potential growth due to the decline in the working-age population, and relatively lower labor force participation and less working hours of the old-age cohorts.
 The negative consequences of population aging on growth can also manifest through lower labor productivity as well as lower savings, resulting in lower investments (AMRO, 2024b).
 Given that most existing long-term growth projections for member economies, which this box adopted, have already integrated the effects of demographic changes on labor input, this box does not make a separate projection for potential growth.
-Fiscal revenue is also affected by demographic changes, as individual income and consumption patterns change over the life cycle, with typically lower income and consumption levels after retirement.
-Considering that the impact of population aging on revenues unfolds through changes in potential output, the revenue as a percentage of GDP is sometimes assumed to remain stable (IMF, 2016).
+Fiscal revenue is also affected by demographic changes, as individual income and consumption patterns change over the life cycle, with typically lower income and consumption levels after estimate a percentage of GDP is sometimes assumed to remain stable (IMF, 2016).
 Adopting the same assumption, this box focuses on estimating the impact of demographic changes on fiscal spending as a percentage of GDP.

 Demographic changes have notable effects on social protection and health expenditure, classified by the functions of government (COFOG).
-Average health expenditure tends to be relatively high for young children, remain low and stable during working age, and then increase sharply in older age (OECD, 2013), suggesting that health expenditure per capita will increase over time as the share of the old-age population increases.
-18 In particular, the "death-related costs" hypothesis elucidates the rapid surge in the medical expenses of individuals close to death, when their mortality rates are obviously high.19 Old-age pension and long-term care, encompassed within social protection expenditure, are directly related to demographic changes as they primarily target the elderly population.20 Consequently, the increase in the elderly population is expected to augment these expenditures.
+Average health expenditure tends to be relatively high for young children, remain low and stable during working age, and then increase sharply in older age (OECD, 2013), suggesting that health expenditure per capita will increase over time as the share of the old-age population increases.18 In particular, the "death-related costs" hypothesis elucidates the rapid surge in the medical expenses of individuals close to death, when their mortality rates are obviously high.19 Old-age pension and long-term care, encompassed within social protection expenditure, are directly related to demographic changes as they primarily target the elderly population.20 Consequently, the increase in the elderly population is expected to augment these expenditures.